LocalCoinIS/dev.bitshares.works/docs/api/objects_ids.rst

 Examples - Accounts
 ^^^^^^^^^^^^^^^^^^^

-The BitShares blockchain users are requires to register each account with a unique username and a public key on the blockchain.
+The LocalCoin blockchain users are requires to register each account with a unique username and a public key on the blockchain.
 The blockchain assigns an incremental user id and offers to resolve the name-to-id pair.

 +-------------+---------------------------------------------------------+
 | Object ID   | Translates to                                           |